rlymbur/amazon-vpc-lattice-mcp-server/README.md

 ## Features

-The server provides two main tools:
+The server provides four main tools:

 1. `list_sources`: Lists all available sources with their URLs
 2. `get_source_prompts`: Gets sample prompts for a specific source
+3. `list_prompts`: Lists all available prompt templates
+4. `get_prompts`: Gets details of a specific prompt template

 ## Installation